alizayan684/Hospital_Info_System_API/README.md

-Sure!
-Here's a draft for your README file:

----

 # Hospital Info System API

 This repository contains the code for the Hospital Info System API, a project designed to manage hospital information efficiently.